3-Month-Old Baby Development: Getting Into a Groove

 Baby Development Milestones for a 3-Month-Old

-Your baby’s hand and finger skills are improving around this time as is their hand-eye coordination.
-Your little one is learning to open and close their hands, bring a hand to their mouth, move their hands together, reach towards dangling objects and hold things.
-Your baby’s eyes can also track objects dangled in front of their face.
+Your little one may be learning to open and close their hands, bring a hand to their mouth, move their hands together, reach for dangling objects, and hold onto things.
+You might also see your baby’s eyes tracking objects that are dangled in front of their face.

-There's a lot to discover, and your three-month-old infant is learning to take it all in, bit by bit.
+There's a lot to discover, and your three-month-old infantis learning to take it all in, bit by bit.
 As your little one’s vision improves, they are slowly learning to control eye movements, and you might notice that your baby is watching faces more intently.
-Faces, especially yours, are among your baby’s favourite sights.
+Faces, especially yours, are among their favourite sights.

 When it comes to hearing and speech, your baby has already learned to associate your voice with comfort, soothing and love, and turns towards the sound of it.
 Around this time, your little one also starts to respond to the different tones you use.
 For example, raising your voice may make your baby cry, while a funny sound might elicit a laugh or excited gurgle.